๐Ÿ’ŽCrystallography

 Rhombohedral (Trigonal)

-• Often described using hexagonal axes for convenience; the relationship between rhombohedral and hexagonal settings is a common exam topic
+• Often described using hexagonal axes for convenience, since a rhombohedral cell can be represented as a triply-primitive hexagonal cell.
+Converting between rhombohedral and hexagonal settings is a common exam topic.

-• Quartz, calcite, and bismuth adopt this structure—the three-fold rotational symmetry creates optical properties like birefringence in calcite
+• Quartz, calcite, and bismuth adopt this structure.
+The three-fold rotational symmetry creates optical properties like the strong birefringence in calcite.

-Compare: Rhombohedral vs. Cubic—both have equal edge lengths, but the angular distortion in rhombohedral systems breaks the four-fold symmetry of cubic, creating three-fold symmetry instead.
-This distinction explains why quartz is optically active while cubic crystals are not.
+Compare: Rhombohedral vs. Cubic: both have equal edge lengths, but the angular distortion in rhombohedral systems breaks the four-fold symmetry of cubic, leaving three-fold symmetry instead.
+This distinction explains why calcite is optically birefringent while cubic crystals like NaCl are optically isotropic.

 Quick Reference Table